thopay/LeetCodeLearning/Tools and Methods/Sliding Window.md

 Created: 2023-06-11 11:54
 Home: [[🏠 Coding Interviews]]

 The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list, such as finding the longest subarray containing all 1s.
+The two pointers usually move in the same direction and will never overtake each other.

 ![slidingWindow](https://hackernoon.imgix.net/images/G9YRlqC9joZNTWsi1ul7tRkO6tv1-8i6d3wi0.jpg)